Inside Summit Series, the invite-only getaway striving for altruism

 Aquantia up 6% following semiconductor IPO

 “Make No Small Plans” is the Summit Series motto, and it doesn’t.
-The “Burning Man meets Davos” event company has bought a mountain, rented cruise ships, and this week, is taking over Los Angeles.
+The “Burning Man meets Davos” event company has bought a mountain, rented cruise ships and, this week, is taking over Los Angeles.

-If you can get an invite, Summit Series could see you learn to free dive or meditate, watch Quentin Tarantino or Kendrick Lamar debate art, take a class on polyamory or protest organization, rock out to Thievery Corporation, hear Google’s Eric Schmidt talk business or Erin Brockovich talk social justice, eat a gourmet meal, and then dance until sunrise.
+If you can get an invite, Summit could see you learn to free dive or meditate, watch Quentin Tarantino or Kendrick Lamar debate art, take a class on polyamory or protest organization, rock out to Thievery Corporation, hear Google’s Eric Schmidt talk business or Erin Brockovich talk social justice, eat a gourmet meal and then dance until sunrise.

-Summit was designed not around a traditional conference theme, but to stoke comaraderie around curiosity.
-“We’re in the age of the polymath” says Summit Series co-founder Jeff Rosenthal.
+Summit was designed not around a traditional conference theme, but to stoke camaraderie around curiosity.
+“We’re in the age of the polymath,” says Summit co-founder Jeff Rosenthal.
 “People are into everything.
 They’re wakeboarders who are also engineers who enjoy painting in their free time.”
-His co-founder Elliot Bisnow calls it a community for “Multi-disciplinary thought leaders with the intention of shaping the world.”
+His co-founder, Elliot Bisnow, calls it a community for “Multi-disciplinary thought leaders with the intention of shaping the world.”

-Now it’s trying to turn that intention into concrete impact so Summit Series isn’t just a party for the privileged.
+Now it’s trying to turn that intention into concrete impact so Summit isn’t just a party for the privileged.

 Experiencing Summit is an exercise in cognitive dissonance.
 You’re gathering with an exclusive, elite community while riffing on ideas to help the impoverished.
 You discuss gender inequality as guys ogle women at the hot tub, with the company accused of porting in Instagram models in the past.
-And you’re flying to a remote destination like Tulum, Mexico or living it up on a gas guzzling cruise liner while championing the environment.
+And you’re flying to a remote destination like Tulum, Mexico or living it up on a gas-guzzling cruise liner while championing the environment.

-But over the years Summit has increasingly strived to give attendees ways to give back or at least offset their guilt.
+But over the years Summit has increasingly striven to give attendees ways to give back or at least offset their guilt.

-That’s part of the reason for this week’s event is happening in the center of LA, which is much more accessible than a cruise through the Bahamas or a Utah ski mansion.
-It’s why Summit Series has finally focused on hitting an even gender ratio, improving ethnic diversity (it’s got a ways to go), and offering scholarships for artists and activists that can’t afford tickets that typically start at several thousands of dollars.
-And it’s what gave birth to the company’s non-profit arm, Summit Institute.
+That’s part of the reason this week’s event is happening in the center of LA, which is much more accessible than a cruise through the Bahamas or a Utah ski mansion.
+It’s why Summit has finally focused on hitting an even gender ratio, improving ethnic diversity (it’s got a ways to go) and offering scholarships for artists and activists who can’t afford tickets that typically start at several thousands of dollars.
+And it’s what gave birth to the company’s nonprofit arm, Summit Institute.

-Summit has helped raise $2.5 million to protect one million acres of land in Sarara Kenya, and partnered with The Nature Conservancy to create a 77 square mile reserve off the Bahamas where its cruises tour.
-It’s also raised $50,000 for the Fish Face program that uses facial recognition software to determine what species are being overfished.
+Summit has helped raise $2.5 million to protect one million acres of land in Sarara Kenya, and partnered with The Nature Conservancy to create a 77-square-mile reserve off the Bahamas where its cruises tour.
+It’s also raised $50,000 for the Fish Face program that uses facial recognition software to determine which species are being overfished.

-It’s easy to write-off Summit Series as merely a playground for prosperous that’s looking to improve its image.
+It’s easy to write-off Summit as merely a playground for the prosperous that’s looking to improve its image.
 But my interviews with the team gave me the impression that it’s earnest in its drive to utilize this wealth and passion, pushing Summitters to put their money where their woke mouths are.
 There’s even a session this weekend bluntly titled “Now what?
-Turning conversation into action”.
+Turning conversation into action.”

-“I didn’t get invited to any gatherings” Bisnow tells me about how Summit Series got started.
+“I didn’t get invited to any gatherings,” Bisnow tells me about how Summit Series got started.
 The 22-year-old real estate newsletter author’s answer to feeling uncool?
 Create his own aspirational event that people he admired would attend.
 So in 2008, Bisnow, Rosenthal, Brett Leve, Jeremy Schwartz, and Ryan Begelman created what would become Summit Series with their first assembly in a Park City, Utah.

 Just 19 people showed up.